marcomg/loggenerator/README.md

 loggenerator
 ============

-loggenerator is a script for debianizzati.org to generate a script to get many info to resolve problems
+loggenerator is a script for debianizzati.org to generate a log to get many info to resolve problems